menu

 Occupations and Workforce

-Princeville is a blue-collar town, with 47.83% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Princeville is generally considered to be a blue-collar town.
+47.83% of the Princeville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Princeville is a town of service providers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Princeville who work in healthcare suport services (13.69%), food service (10.79%), and maintenance occupations (6.44%).

 Setting & Lifestyle